graft-community/docs/MaintenanceandServerHardeningguideforGraftSupernode_MultiSN_CommunityDebpackages.md

 sudo nano /etc/systemd/system/graftnoded.service
 ````

-- Input below text into the new file:
+- Input below text into the new file <change graft (Inside the User field and after /home/ in the ExecStart field) to your user (find this out by using "whoami" command or "echo $USER")>:

 ````
 [Unit]